2014–15 Motherwell F.C. season

 The 2014–15 season is Motherwell's thirtieth consecutive season in the top flight of Scottish football and the second in the newly established Scottish Premiership, having been promoted from the Scottish First Division at the end of the 1984–85 season.
 Motherwell will also compete in the Europa League, League Cup and the Scottish Cup.

-Important Events
+Season events

+On 2 June, Motherwell announced that they had extended their contract with Craig Moore until June 2016.
+The following day, 3 June, Motherwell extended their contract with Keith Lasley until the summer of 2016.

+On 5 June, Motherwell announced that they had extended their contracts with Morgyn Neill, Dom Thomas and Steven Higgins, whilst also confirming the that Dale Shirkie, Frazer Johnstone, Paul McCafferty and Ross Kellock had all left the club after not being offered contract extensions.

 On 2 November Stuart McCall resigned as manager, with Kenny Black taking over as caretaker manager until Ian Baraclough was appointed as manager on 13 December.
 Black returned to his role as assistant manager following the appointment of Baraclough, but was sacked by the club on 6 February 2015.